Digital Asset Management (DAM)

 - Organizes the Content

-With proper META Tags, content creators can neatly organize the content across various pages and sections for better utilization and mark-up of the page data.
+With detailed META tags, content creators can organize the content across various pages and sections for better utilization and mark-up of the page data.
 Content that is segmented, is automatically more searchable and shareable.

 - Optimizes SEO Ranking